KumudithaSilva/solidpy-patterns/Factory_Pattern/factory.md

 - Provides a way to delegate instantiation to subclasses.
 - Promotes programming to an interface, not an implementation.
-- Decouples object creation from object usage.
+- Decouple object creation from object usage.

 ### 💻 Use Cases